Monty/IMDb_xref/README.md

 types run `generateXrefData.sh -a` at any time.
 You may want to also use the `-d` or `-f` options to prevent the larger results from being overwritten.

-Queries for all shows listing a person as a cast or crew member can include results you might not expect, e.g. videoGame or radioSeries.
+Queries for all shows listing a person as a principal cast or crew member can include results you might not expect, e.g. videoGame or radioSeries.
 For each type, you will be asked if you want to display those results.

 ## Compatibility